 Checks are processed by paying banks on the business day they are received, although it often takes two to seven days for checks to pass from the depositor's bank to the payer's bank.
 The checks travel between banks via the regional Federal Reserve, and they post to the payer's account after midnight on the day they are received.

 When people make cash deposits or withdrawals at ATMs or in person at banks, they receive a receipt showing a balance that takes the transaction into account.
 The balance shown reflects the available balance, not the posted balance.
 Many banks post debits before credits when processing.
 If you made a cash deposit during the day, but on the same day your bank also received a request for payment of a check that you previously wrote, the bank normally posts the check first.

 Many people do not use debit cards close to payday because they do not have sufficient funds in their accounts to cover purchases.
 Some people believe that if they write checks instead of using their debit card, all check debits will take longer to post.
 The 2004 Check Clearing for the 21st Century Act enables merchants to turn checks into electronic form.
 The electronic checks pass through automated clearinghouses and post after midnight on the day of the transaction.

-In 2010, changes to regulations covering electronic transactions enabled account holders to choose whether they want their debit cards to allow over-limit transactions.
+Changes to regulations covering electronic transactions enabled account holders to choose whether they want their debit cards to allow over-limit transactions.
 Customers can choose to give their banks discretion to authorize over-limit transactions or decline them.
 If approved, they could lead to overdraft fees, but when declined there are no overdraft fees.